DesModder/DesModder/README.md

 ```

 This clones the repository and downloads the submodules.

 Install packages with `npm install`.

+Use command `npm run dev` to start the dev server, and `npm run build` to build production files (clear the dist folder first)

+Load the unpacked extension through directions at https://developer.chrome.com/docs/extensions/mv2/getstarted/#manifest (see "load unpacked").
+Load the `dist/` folder

+### Testing extension in the browser

+Suggested setup for convenience: three workspaces (virtual desktops)

+1. Code editor, documentation, etc.
+2. Terminal and chrome://extensions page
+3. Test page

+Setting it up this way forces you to remember to reload the extension every time (as you transition from workspace 1 to 3 through workspace 2), and it let you see any errors in the terminal during the same transition.

+### Changing submodules

 To add a new submodule, run: